deckhouse/dmt/README.md

 ## Configuration

-You can exclude linters or setup them via the config file `.dmt-lint`
+You can exclude linters or setup them via the config file `.dmtlint.yaml`.
+This config file can be either in the module directory or in any of the top-level directories up to /.

 Example settings: